 To access the one-hour training module, click here.
 You are encouraged to retain a copy of your completion results and/or your email notification of training completion.
 If you have any difficulty accessing or completing the training, please contact Concordia College ITS Helpdesk.

 It’s On Us at Concordia College

-Housed in the division of Student Development and Campus Life, It's On Us is a student lead initiative dedication to ending sexual violence by creating dialogue and drawing attention to rape culture and gender norms on our campus.
-For more information about sexual assault prevention, resources or ways to be involved, check out our tile in the ConcoLife App or email Anne Teitelman.
+Housed in the division of Student Development and Campus Life, It's On Us is a student-led initiative dedicated to ending sexual violence by creating dialogue and drawing attention to rape culture and gender norms on our campus.
+For more information about sexual assault prevention, resources, or ways to be involved, contact the SDCL office.

 A nonprofit organization supported by the Division of Violence Prevention in the Centers for Disease Control and Prevention, providing research, position statements, statutes, training curricula, prevention initiatives, and program information.